smmckay/quex-mirror/doc/source/appendix/command-line/intro.rst

 Default: false (disabled)

-.. cmdoption:: --lexeme-null-object, --lno name [:: name]+

-    This option specifies the name and name space of the ``LexemeNull`` object.
-If the option is not specified, then this object is created along with the analyzer automatically.
-When using a shared token class, then this object must have been created along with the token class.
-    Announcing the name of the lexeme null object prevents quex from generating a lexeme null inside the engine itself.

 There may be cases where the characters used to indicate buffer limit needs to be redefined, because the default value appear in a pattern.
 For most codecs, such as ASCII and Unicode, the buffer limit codes do not intersect with valid used code points of characters.
 Theoretically however,